The Israel-Hamas War: The Hostages

 Hamas Takes Hostages

-In addition to the horrific murders of October 7, 2023, Israelis were also appalled to learn that more than 100 hostages (later revised to 242 and then 251, including 33 children) were taken by the Hamas terrorists, most believed to be civilians, including a Holocaust survivor, older adults, women, six Bedouins, and 32 children as young as nine months.
-At least 12 Americans and nationals from several other countries were believed to be among those kidnapped.
+In addition to the horrific murders of October 7, 2023, Israelis were also appalled to learn that more than 100 hostages were kidnapped by Hamas terrorists and taken to Gaza.
+This number was later revised to 242 and then 251.
+Of those, 200 were men, and 51 were women.
+Most of the hostages were civilians, including a Holocaust survivor, older adults, women, six Bedouins, and 32 children as young as nine months.
+At least 12 Americans and nationals from several other countries were among those kidnapped.
 A video showed four Israelis taken hostage by Hamas were killed soon after being taken captive.

 The IDF recovered a manual from one of the terrorists with instructions on how to handle the Israelis they captured.
 It said “those expected to resist and those that pose a threat” should be killed.
 The rest should be blindfolded, then “reassured,” to keep them obedient.
 “Use them as human shields,” it says, and use “electric shocks” to control them.
 Kids were to be separated from their parents.
 The directions in the manual indicate the terrorists expected to be forced into a standoff with Israeli troops and advised them to collect supplies to survive a siege.